 Salary packaging is available to all staff of Austin Health and this reduces the taxable income, resulting in increased take home pay.

-At the Heidelberg campus, pharmacists from one of three satellite pharmacies work with a team approach to provide clinical ward pharmacy services.
+At the Heidelberg campus, pharmacists from one of four satellite pharmacies work with a team approach to provide clinical ward pharmacy services.

 The Olivia Newton John Cancer and Wellness Centre opened in 2013 and provides comprehensive inpatient and outpatient services and support for Oncology and Haematology patients.

-Pharmacy services are located in a compact pharmacy at Royal Talbot Rehabilitation Centre.
-This pharmacy supports spinal rehabilitation, non-geriatric rehabilitation, acquired brain injury, Rehabilitation in the Home and psychiatric services.
+At the Royal Talbot Rehabilitation Centre, the pharmacy team supports spinal rehabilitation, non-geriatric rehabilitation, acquired brain injury, Rehabilitation in the Home and psychiatric services.

 A hospital e-mail account is provided to all staff of the pharmacy with internet access freely available within the hospital.